model-io/model.io/README.md

   * **proxy**: method is available in front- and backend, but will be evaluated in backend and must therefore be asyncron.
 Request and result is transfered over websocket.
   * **private**: method is only available in backend
 * use uuid to track instances
-* pub/sub on collection events
+* pub/sub on class based signals

 Usage
 -----